fmetivier/IslandsLib/docs/source/Samples.rst

 Procedure
 ---------
-The simplest way to model an island's freshwater lens using IslandsLib is to use the ``IslandLens()`` function that is meant to simplify FEM calculations in simple cases of Islands without river networks.
+The simplest way to model an island's freshwater lens using IslandsLib is to use the :code:`IslandLens()` function that is meant to simplify FEM calculations in simple cases of Islands without river networks.

 For example suppose we want to model the form of the the Desirade island fresh water lens in the French Antilles Guadeloupe Department.